edgarGracia/Ocean-CIDAI-Pigs/README.md

 # Ocean CIDAI Pigs

-This repository contains the needed code to publish a pig detector in an Ocean Protocol marketplace.
+This repository contains the needed code to publish a pig detector & tracker in an Ocean Protocol marketplace.

 ## Instructions to build the Docker image:
 1. Clone the repo: